 Feeding Tips for Road Trips

 Are you taking a road trip with the kids this summer?
 Traveling in the car for several hours means hungry and thirsty kiddos.
-So, on this blog I have provided a list of must have feeding products (+ tips) for your upcoming adventure!
+On this blog I have provided a list of must have feeding products (+ tips) for your upcoming adventure!

 Drinking: Parents consistently ask me for advice on cups that are good for in-home use as well as travel.
 Believe it or not, every 4 hours a child in the United States is taken to the hospital due to an injury from a bottle or Sippy cup.
 I prefer to use safer cup alternatives.
 Here are a few cup safety tips:

 - Drink Breaks: Pull over every two hours to stretch your legs, get a few selfies and offer a drink to your children.
 Avoid drinking from hard or soft spouted Sippy or 360 cups in the car because it places a child at risk for injury (in the case of a sudden stop or an accident).
 In addition, avoid hard plastic or metal cups.
 These items can become dangerous flying projectiles if a toddler decides to throw it or in the event of an unexpected stop.

 - Silicone Products: Open cups or straw cups made of softer silicone are a safer alternative.
 The ezpz Tiny Cup (2 oz) is perfect for babies on-the-go.
 The Mini Cup + Straw Training System (4 oz) is designed for older babies and toddlers and consists of a larger open cup + a soft silicone straw / lid.

 Eating: Choking is the 4th leading cause of unintentional death in children.
 Also, since it is silent, you might not notice your child choking in the back seat.
 Most medical professionals agree that parents should avoid having their children eat or use food pouches in the car when it is in motion.
 Here’s what you can do instead: